gigacreation/ServiceLocatorForUnity/Assets/Service/README.md

     public void Dispose()
     {
-        // ISampleService inherits IDisposable, so this method is called on unregister.
+        // SampleService implements IDisposable, so this method is called on unregister.
         Debug.Log("SampleService disposed.");
     }
 }